joaconafta/piggy-investment/README.md

 (CCTP with polygon amoy as destination does not work for us.
 The implementation is configured to transfers from multiple chains to arbitrum sepolia for proof of concept)

+### Rhinestone Module Implementation: Autoswap and Autoinvest

+In Piggy Investment, we use Rhinestone to implement two essential modules: Autoswap and Autoinvest.
+The Autoswap module automatically converts any ERC20 token deposited into the user’s Safe Smart Account into USDC.
+This ensures that all assets are consistently held in a stablecoin, providing a secure and predictable value.
+The module operates seamlessly on the Polygon Amoy network, converting tokens as soon as they are deposited.
+- Module deployed in polygon amoy 0xDA990f56d1550f2624d37A216c1Ba4737A125b12

+The Autoinvest module leverages Uniswap to automatically generate yield on the USDC held in the Safe Smart Account.
+This module allows users to passively grow their investments, with all transactions securely managed within their account.
+- Module deployed in polygon amoy 0x259b166752c676D1e6A817dD405812B6bB3Be5F1

 ## Technologies Used

 ### UI